Yaribz/SLDB/README.md

   * logDir (directory containing sldbLi log files, should be the "var/log" subdirectory of SLDB)
-* Edit the etc/users.conf file and update the <> placeholders with the desired privileged lobby user names and account IDs for sldbLi
+* Edit the etc/users.conf file and update the <> placeholders with the desired privileged lobby user names and account IDs for SLDB
 * You are now ready to launch all SLDB components, using recommended order:

         ./slMonitor.pl
         ./zkMonitor.pl
         ./ratingEngine.pl